leahannah/linguistic-properties-llms-spanish/README.md

 * `requirements.txt`: Python libraries required to run the experiments.

 ## Run experiments
+The code for this repository is written in Python 3.X on Ubuntu 18.04.6 LTS.

 ### Requirements
-* create venv
+* Optional: create a virtual environment with `python3 -m venv .venv`
-* install requirements
+	* activate virtual environment: `source .venv/bin/activate`
+* Install the required packages into the .venv using `python3 -m pip install -r requirements.txt`

 ### Execution
 First modify the parameters in `config.json` as needed: